guillermoVicenteGonzalez/template-generator/README.md

 This project uses `inquirer/prompts` to present to the user in a visually appealing way a series of questions meant to generate a new node project based on one of a series of templates stored in github.

-This templates will be then cloned using degit (to eliminate any git metadata in the process) and adapt the project to the preferences specified by the user
+This templates will be then cloned using degit (to eliminate any git metadata in the process) and adapt the project to the preferences specified by the user.

 ## Project structure